Module Code

 11. Explain the basic principles of Professionalism and Healthcare Ethics

-12. Discuss, identify and carve the anatomically correct features of teeth
+12. Discuss and identify the anatomically correct features of teeth

 13. Identify basic dental equipment and explain its function